pjconde/ActiveLearningCS2110/README.md

    - Georgia Tech CAS Integration not functional
    - Georgia Tech virtual machine hosting not completed
    - Professor can only log in with one username/ professor cannot register
+   - Some questions showing up with one response option even after adding multiple

 ## Instalation Guide
 ### PRE-REQUISITES